genzgd/Lampost-Mud/README.md

 Lampost has experimental support for user supplied scripts, allowing users to dynamically attach Python code to in-game objects to dramatically expand the ability to customize the game experience without modifying source code.

-#### REST API
+#### Websocket API

-Lampost has a full featured REST/json API for creating, modifying, and deleting in game objects.
+Lampost has a full featured JSON/Websocket API for creating, modifying, and deleting in game objects.
 This API supports the Lampost editor.

 ### Requirements

-The Lampost application server requires Python 3.2 or later.
+The Lampost application server requires Python 3.4 or later.
 Lampost has been run successfully on Linux, Windows, and OS X (CPython), and smoke tested on [Pypy3 2.4.0](http://pypy.org) (Ubuntu).

 The Lampost web server is built on the [Tornado](http://www.tornadoweb.org) web server.
 Lampost has been tested on Tornado 4.0.2.